Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Related Work

 \subsection{Static System Call Filtering}

-Static system call filtering approaches attempt to determine a correct system call policy without executing the program, and then apply the policy by some enforcement mechanism. \verb$sysfilter$ \cite{sysfilter} is a binary analysis-based framework that synthesizes syscall filters and applies them to applications.
-Like our approach, \verb$sysfilter$ determines developer-intended program execution and enforces only that behavior via \verb$seccomp-BPF$ filters.
+Static system call filtering approaches attempt to determine a correct system call policy without executing the program, and then apply the policy via some enforcement mechanism. \verb$sysfilter$ \cite{sysfilter} is a binary analysis-based framework that synthesizes syscall filters and applies them to applications.
+Like our approach, \verb$sysfilter$ determines developer-intended program behavior and enforces only that behavior via \verb$seccomp-BPF$ filters.
 However, \verb$sysfilter$ determines this behavior statically and analyzes call graphs to generate their system call filters.
 While the authors use many techniques to prune this call graph to avoid adding unreachable syscalls to their filter, it still may be too large.
 Abhaya \cite{abhaya}, like \verb$sysfilter$, uses static code analysis to generate system call policies, but analyzes program source code, rather than compiled binaries, and targets both \verb$seccomp-BPF$ and Pledge policies for enforcement.

 Temporal syscall filtering \cite{temp-sys-filtering} relies on static analysis to create syscall filters for applications.
 It differs from \verb$sysfilter$ because it makes the observation that many system calls that are used for the initialization of an application are no longer required during the application’s steady state.
-The authors create two filters: one filter includes all of the initialization system calls and is applied during the initialization phase of execution, and the other is applied after the initialization concludes.
+The authors create two filters: one that includes all of the initialization syscalls, applied during the ``init'' execution phase, while the other is applied during the ``main loop'' phase.

 Saphire \cite{bulekov2021saphire} presents an approach for creating system call policies for interpreted languages.
 Specifically, Saphire creates sandboxes for PHP applications by analyzing PHP source code rather than attempting to analyze the entire interpreter.